redblade/confservicedss/doc/architecture/architecture.md

-## Confservice and DSS architecture within Pledger project
+## Confservice and DSS architecture and dependencies with other Pledger core components

-This file introduces the ConfService and DSS architecture with respect to the [Pledger project](http://www.pledger-project.eu/) core components.
+This file introduces the ConfService and DSS architecture with respect to the [Pledger](http://www.pledger-project.eu/) core components.
+An overview of the Pledger core components **end-to-end scenarios** involving ConfService and DSS is provided in [this document](Pledger_core_scenarios.md)

 ConfService and DSS are two functional components which are released in a three layers architecture:
 - frontend, based on [Angular](https://angular.io)